fabdul88/Redux-toolkit-Firebase/README.md

 ## DISNEY PLUS

-A disney plus redux app
+A disney plus redux app, authentication, database and hosting with Firebase